DeedleFake/Go-PhysicsFS/README.md

 Usage:
 ------

-To import, simply use the following:
+To import, use the following:

-    import "physfs"
+    import "github.com/DeedleFake/Go-PhysicsFS/physfs"

 Authors
 -------